-In those performances, UFO becomes a figure of disembodied intervention of technology as power and at the same time, it exposes hidden dimensions of contemporary trauma behind the “neutral” vision of nonhuman surveillance.
-Techno-culture and technocratic power are built on trauma as the infrastructures are inherently failing and those inbuilt failures and destructive mechanisms become the traumatic share of humans living with technologies.
+In those performances, UFO becomes a figure of disembodied intervention of technology as power.
+At the same time, it exposes hidden dimensions of contemporary trauma behind the “neutral” vision of nonhuman surveillance.
+Techno-culture and technocratic power are built on trauma as the infrastructures are inherently failing, and those inbuilt failures and destructive mechanisms become the traumatic share of humans living with technologies.

 The interview below explains the development of HOBO UFO from a playful disruption of the public space of surveillance towards the very complex, ongoing collaboration with DeForrest.
-This year Hoff and Brown Jr are planning a VR version of HOBO UFO as well as a new film, both involving novel media aesthetics as weapons of social critique.
+This year Hoff and Brown Jr are planning a VR version of HOBO UFO and a new film, both involving novel media aesthetics as weapons of social critique.

 With HOBO, what made you turn to Google’s Street View as the main artistic tool?
 What is the cultural/civilisational significance of Google’s Street View in your view?

 HOBO UFO has had a few iterations in the last five years.
 I originally developed the project as a site-specific work to accompany live performances.
-In this context, the work was improvisational and the street view journey would always begin at the venue I was playing.
-From there it would traverse the city, moving atemporarally through the city.
-Although it used the same technology it was much different from the latest iterations.
+The work was improvisational in this context, and the street view journey would always begin at the venue I was playing.
+From there, it would traverse the city, moving atemporarally through the city.
+Although it used the same technology, it differed greatly from the latest iterations.

 In 2018 I transitioned from HOBO as a live-work to HOBO UFO as more of a filmic work.

-The first HOBO UFO took place in London at the ICA in 2016 and this was followed by live shows in New York, Hong Kong, Basel, Dresden, San Francisco, Copenhagen, Bergen, Los Angeles, and Gothenburg.
-The first film iteration of HOBO UFO took place in Pripyat/Chernobyl and the second iteration visited several sites in the United States tied to the legacy of racism and slavery in this country.
+The first HOBO UFO took place in London at the ICA in 2016, and this was followed by live shows in New York, Hong Kong, Basel, Dresden, San Francisco, Copenhagen, Bergen, Los Angeles, and Gothenburg.
+The first film iteration of HOBO UFO took place in Pripyat/Chernobyl.
+The second iteration visited several sites in the United States tied to the legacy of racism and slavery in this country.